One 97 Communications Ltd leads losers in 'A' group

-Fusion Micro Finance Ltd, Kalyan Jewellers India Ltd, Deepak Fertilizers & Petrochemicals Corp Ltd and India Cements Ltd are among the other losers in the BSE's 'A' group today, 01 February 2024.
+Rajratan Global Wire Ltd, HFCL Ltd, Kaveri Seed Company Ltd and Max Healthcare Institute Ltd are among the other losers in the BSE's 'A' group today, 02 February 2024.

-Fusion Micro Finance Ltd, Kalyan Jewellers India Ltd, Deepak Fertilizers & Petrochemicals Corp Ltd and India Cements Ltd are among the other losers in the BSE's 'A' group today, 01 February 2024.
+Rajratan Global Wire Ltd, HFCL Ltd, Kaveri Seed Company Ltd and Max Healthcare Institute Ltd are among the other losers in the BSE's 'A' group today, 02 February 2024.

-One 97 Communications Ltd crashed 20.00% to Rs 608.8 at 14:48 IST.The stock was the biggest loser in the BSE's 'A' group.On the BSE, 1.89 lakh shares were traded on the counter so far as against the average daily volumes of 5.32 lakh shares in the past one month.
+One 97 Communications Ltd tumbled 20.00% to Rs 487.05 at 14:48 IST.The stock was the biggest loser in the BSE's 'A' group.On the BSE, 4.13 lakh shares were traded on the counter so far as against the average daily volumes of 4.94 lakh shares in the past one month.

-Fusion Micro Finance Ltd lost 11.26% to Rs 575.2.
-The stock was the second biggest loser in 'A' group.On the BSE, 62829 shares were traded on the counter so far as against the average daily volumes of 22854 shares in the past one month.
+Rajratan Global Wire Ltd lost 4.96% to Rs 636.2.
+The stock was the second biggest loser in 'A' group.On the BSE, 13831 shares were traded on the counter so far as against the average daily volumes of 8244 shares in the past one month.

-Kalyan Jewellers India Ltd tumbled 7.48% to Rs 324.1.
-The stock was the third biggest loser in 'A' group.On the BSE, 5.23 lakh shares were traded on the counter so far as against the average daily volumes of 2.07 lakh shares in the past one month.
+HFCL Ltd crashed 4.84% to Rs 98.3.
+The stock was the third biggest loser in 'A' group.On the BSE, 12.61 lakh shares were traded on the counter so far as against the average daily volumes of 30.7 lakh shares in the past one month.

-Deepak Fertilizers & Petrochemicals Corp Ltd plummeted 7.29% to Rs 573.2.
-The stock was the fourth biggest loser in 'A' group.On the BSE, 1.82 lakh shares were traded on the counter so far as against the average daily volumes of 47251 shares in the past one month.
+Kaveri Seed Company Ltd dropped 4.68% to Rs 681.95.
+The stock was the fourth biggest loser in 'A' group.On the BSE, 45444 shares were traded on the counter so far as against the average daily volumes of 21961 shares in the past one month.

-India Cements Ltd corrected 7.02% to Rs 243.
-The stock was the fifth biggest loser in 'A' group.On the BSE, 20.2 lakh shares were traded on the counter so far as against the average daily volumes of 2.34 lakh shares in the past one month.
+Max Healthcare Institute Ltd slipped 4.45% to Rs 766.15.
+The stock was the fifth biggest loser in 'A' group.On the BSE, 53169 shares were traded on the counter so far as against the average daily volumes of 3.05 lakh shares in the past one month.

 Powered by Capital Market - Live News